MengZhiyi01/CEF4_project/readme.md

-# Intraday Return Prediction in the Chinese Futures Market
+# Intraday Return Prediction in the Chinese Futures Market (ALSTM/MASTER)

 This repository contains the final project for the Deep Learning course at Peking University HSBC Business School.
 The project focuses on using deep learning models to predict 5-minute intraday returns in the Chinese futures market.

+## FOR FNN OR TRANSFORMER MODEL, PLEASE CHECK THE MASTER BRANCH!
 ## 📁 Project Structure

 ```